ultimateshadsform/astro-electron-ts/README.md

 2. Install necessary dependencies using your preferred package manager
 3. Add required configuration files
 4. Set up Electron with TypeScript support
+5. If no project is found, it will create a new project based on the default template

 ## ⚙️ Configuration